Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems: Conclusions

 The average cluster size, $\langle S\rangle/N$, in an interaction network (not including the percolating cluster) shows a peak formation for small $F_{\rm th}\approx 0$ close to jamming transition.
 Such a peak occurs only for the granular systems based on non-linear interactions.
 The differences between $2$D and $3$D systems arise beyond jamming; for $3$D there are larger clusters characterized by a larger interaction force (when normalized by the average force) compared to $2$D.

 One of the prominent results of this study is the formation of a pronounced ridge in the number of clusters at $\rho \approx \rho_{\rm J }$ for the non-linear force models.
 The formation and the properties of this ridge, that becomes visible when considering weak interaction network, have been carefully analyzed using topological measures.
 Our conjecture is that the softness of non-linear interaction model plays a significant role in determining the properties of the interaction networks as the systems go through jamming.
 The consequence is that close to jamming, one could expect significantly different behavior of the systems involving particles interacting by different interaction laws.
+It should be pointed out that most of our conclusions were obtained by considering systems of a given size.
+While the main features of the results were found to be robust as the system size is moderately varied, detailed analysis of the influence of system size on the results remains to be carried out.

-In conclusion, based on a well-defined set of measures, in this work we provide a precise and objective comparison of the interaction networks in compressed granular systems.
+In conclusion, based on a well-defined set of measures, in this work we provide a precise and objective comparison of the interaction networks in finite size compressed granular systems.
 The main finding is that both the nature of the interactions between the constitutive particles, and the number of physical dimensions, play a significant role in determining the interaction networks' properties.
 In contrast, the interaction networks are found to be only weakly influenced by friction between the particles.
 It remains to be seen to which degree these findings extend to more complex systems exposed to shear or other types of external influences.